 ENGL1045.
 "Community" in Sociolinguistics (6 credits) The concept of "community" has been key to the study of language in society since the inception of sociolinguistics in the 1960s.
 In the course of the past half a century, various notions of community have been proposed and applied to the study of linguistic data.
 These include "speech community", "discourse community", "community of practice", "imagined community", "virtual community" and most recently "transnational community".
 In this course, we will explore how these various concepts have been applied and we will address salient similarities and differences between them.
 In doing so, we will discuss the various understandings of language, and the various understandings of the relationship between language and society which lie at the heart of these different types of community.
 Finally, we will question the validity of the concept of community today against the backdrop of globalisation, and the rising importance of migration and mobility.
-ENGL1046.
-Introduction to modern short fiction (6 credits) What makes a short story a short story and not a novella?
-Is it just length, or are there other definitive formal characteristics?
-This course will cover the rise of the short story form in the modern period post-1880.
-Students will become familiar with the historical and theoretical contexts driving the production of short fiction, as well as with subtopics within that genre (the ghost story, the short story cycle or sequence, etc).
 Assessment: 100% coursework.

 ENGL1047.
 The English lexicon (6 credits)

 The term lexicon can refer to a wordlist or dictionary.
 It is also a synonym of vocabulary, which refers to all the words of a language, or, as in "one's vocabulary", all the words a particular speaker of a language knows, sometimes referred to as "the mental lexicon".
-But what counts as a word in English? driver's liability insurance three words in English while the Dutch equivalent bestuurdersaansprakelijkheidsverzekering is one word?
+But what counts as a word in English?
+Is driver's liability insurance three words in English while the Dutch equivalent bestuurdersaansprakelijkheidsverzekering is one word?
 Are forms that can be bound by spaces, like driver's, liability and insurance, indivisible themselves, or can we identify constituent parts?
 Have these forms always been part of the English language or did they come about at different historical moments and in different ways?
 How do words, or so-called "entries" in the lexicon, relate to others meaningwise?
 Are all words of the same kind, or can we arrange them in categories?
 When it comes to constructing sentences, words are often conceived as building blocks which are combined in accordance with the rules of grammar, but should lexicon and grammar really be seen as completely separate, or could their relationship also be conceptualized differently?
 How much grammar is there, or should there be, in a dictionary?
 How do speakers access their mental lexicon when they talk?
 These are some of the questions that will be addressed in this course on words in English which will approach its topic from a variety of perspectives: synchronic theoretical linguistics, diachronic linguistics, psycholinguistics and lexicography.

 Assessment: 100% coursework.